uptycslabs/terraform-google-gcp-integration/README.md

 Ensure you have the following before you execute the Terraform Script:

-- You need to have the following privileges to apply the configuration:
+- The following privileges to apply the configuration:
   * Organization Administrator
   * IAM Workload Identity Pool Admin (at Org level)
   * Service Account Admin (at Org level)
-- You need to enable the following APIs on the host-project:
+- The following APIs enabled on the host project:
   * IAM Service Account Credentials API
   * Cloud Resource Manager API
   * Cloud Pub/Sub API  (Conditional)
-- `Terraform` version should be >= 1.2.5.
+- The `terraform` version should be >= 1.2.5.
-- `gcloud` is required for authenticatication and to generate the credentials file.
+- The `gcloud` is required to get authenticated and generate the credentials file.

-## Authentication:
+## Authentication

+To authenticate GCP account using gcloud use the following command:

 ```
 Login with ADC